aszepieniec/stark-anatomy/tutorial/faster.md

 # Anatomy of a STARK, Part 6: Speeding Things Up

 The previous part of this tutorial posed the question whether maths-level improvement can reduce the running times of the STARK algorithms.
 Indeed they can!
-These computational algebra tricks are folklore and independent of the STARK machinery.
+There are folklore computational algebra tricks are folklore that are independent of the STARK machinery, as well as some techniques specific to interactive proof systems.

 ## The Number Theoretic Transform and its Applications